FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 Customer impact is most pronounced in **WECC, SERC, and TRE**, where outages affect the highest number of people.
 In **WECC alone**, nearly **30% of all affected customers** reside, primarily due to weather-related events.

-Overall, the findings underscore a grid that is increasingly vulnerable, both structurally and operationally. **Strengthening infrastructure, improving demand-supply forecasting, enhancing cyber-physical security, and modernizing operational processes** will be essential to building a more resilient and reliable energy future.
+Overall, the findings underscore a grid that is increasingly vulnerable, both structurally and operationally. **Strengthening infrastructure, improving demand-supply forecasting, enhancing cyber-physical security, and modernising operational processes** will be essential to building a more resilient and reliable energy future.

-This analysis provides **utilities, regulators, and policymakers** with the evidence needed to prioritize investments, reduce downtime, and mitigate the growing risks affecting millions of customers nationwide.
+This analysis provides **utilities, regulators, and policymakers** with the evidence needed to prioritise investments, reduce downtime, and mitigate the growing risks affecting millions of customers nationwide.

 ---